keremceliker/Integration-RedHat-Single-Sign-On-with-OpenShift-Container-Platform/README.md

-Voila we're logged in using the Single Sign-On to Openshift Container Platform.
+- Finally, Voila !
+You're logged in using the Single Sign-On to Openshift Container Platform !